Audubon International: Classic Program

-This program is similar to Audubon Signature Programs, but it is for established developments that are either being redeveloped or restored or simply want to make their areas more environmentally friendly.
-There are some minimum requirements and a development will not get certification until they pass a final audit.
+This program is similar to Audubon Signature Programs, but it is for established developments that are either being redeveloped or restored or want to make their areas more environmentally friendly.
+There are some minimum requirements; a development will not get certification until it passes a final audit.

 Community planning and engagement

 Sustainable Communities Program

-This program works with communities to ensure that they are great places to live, work and play.
+This program works with communities to ensure they are great places to live, work, and play.
 There are two different tracks: Public Sector and Private Sector.
-The public sector is geared towards the local government while the private sector is more for properties run by an association, landlord or other such private entrepreneur.
+The public sector is geared towards the local government, while the private sector is more for properties run by an association, landlord, or other such private entrepreneur.

 Some of the communities that have received this certification are: